 Don’t have the deepest vocabulary?
 Use an online thesaurus or a book like Words That Sell to get ideas for more impactful language.
 Sometimes upgrading a single word can make a major difference in the perception of your landing page headline.

 The headline is so important that you should dedicate a specific amount of time to brainstorming options and creating different options.
 (As Ogilvy’s rule states, you should spend at least half the amount of time it takes you to write the accompanying copy on the headline.)
-However, don’t get so lost in headline writing that you forget about the rest of the landing page.
+However, don’t get so lost in headline writing that you forget about the rest of the PPC landing page.

 A headline is only effective if it has proper alignment with the body copy.
 Never mislead a visitor or make someone search for relevance.
 The headline can evoke curiosity and intrigue, but it can’t deliberately lead someone astray.
-You might get people to spend time on the page, but they won’t convert.
+You might get people to spend time on the landing page, but they won’t convert.

 Word choice, sentence structure, and grammar are only part of what it takes to write a good headline.
 Sometimes you have to get creative with how a headline looks to the eye.
-And whether you realize it or not, you have a number of powerful tools you can leverage to get results.
+And whether you realize it or not, you have a number of powerful tools you can leverage to analyze competitors and get results.
 They include:

 Everyone wants to be original and flex their own creative muscles, but when it comes to writing headlines, your decision to leave the herd may actually hurt your ability to convert.
 This is one area of life where following the pack and mimicking what’s already been done helps.

 According to one study, 200 of the best ads that produced significant sales and gained global recognition across a wide swath of industries were actually very similar to one another.
-In fact, 89 percent of these ads could be classified into one of six headline formulas.
+In fact, 89 percent of these Google ads could be classified into one of six headline formulas.

 It’s rare that you need to reinvent the wheel – simply installing the wheel correctly is enough to get you to where you need to be.
 Become a student of the game and build up your own library of effective formulas and examples to pull from.
 Never copy, but always mirror.